4d/go-mobile/docs/tutorials/data-formatter/use-formatter.md

 ---
 id: use-data-formatter
-title: Use data formatters
+title: Use formatters
 ---

 > **OBJECTIVES**
 >
-> Use built-in data formatters.
+> Use built-in formatters.

-In this tutorial, we'll show you how to apply built-in [data formatters](../../project-definition/labels-and-icons.md#data-formatters) to your fields.
+In this tutorial, we'll show you how to apply built-in [formatters](../../project-definition/labels-and-icons.md#formatters) to your fields.

 ## Download the Starter project